 Gordonstoun works very closely with the Locality Wellbeing Officer and the Public Protection Unit (which includes child protection experts from the police, social work and health) to seek advice immediately regarding wellbeing and child protection risk assessment, and to communicate any information that may pertain to the protection of children/young people from harm.
-More details of this, and relevant contact numbers, can be found further in this booklet.
+Details of this, and relevant contact numbers, are on page 16 of this booklet.